-Should that revelation prompt you to want to run out and buy a used vehicle as soon as possible, you’ll want to make sure you carefully consider the following before you head to the car lot down the block or before you respond to the next Craigslist ad that catches your eye.
+If that fact makes you to want to run out and buy a used car, you should consider the following before you head to the car lot or respond to the next Craigslist ad that catches your eye.

-Answering this question can be vitally important for a few reasons, with the first being that age is one of a number of factors that insurers review before they come up with how much they’ll charge you for a policy, so knowing that particular detail can allow you to go into the insurance-buying process as informed as possible.
+Answering this question can be vitally important for a few reasons.
+The first being that age is one of the factors that insurers review before they decide much they’ll charge you for a policy.
+So knowing that detail can allow you to go into the insurance-buying process as informed as possible.

-The other reason is that tracking down and confirming how old a potential auto purchase is can help you learn about other aspects of its history, such as whether it’s ever sustained major damage or even been declared a total loss.
+The other reason is knowing the age a potential auto purchase is can help you learn about other aspects of its history.
+Two big one are whether it’s ever sustained major damage or been declared a total loss.

-Although many insurance companies turn to their own claims data to determine just how risky a particular car model is likely to be from this standpoint, you may want to get the ball rolling by checking out similar information that can be found on sites like consumerreports.org (Consumer Reports), kbb.com (Kelley Blue Book), iihs.org (the Insurance Institute for Highway Safety), and nhtsa.gov (the National Highway Traffic Safety Administration).
+Although insurance companies use their own claims data to determine just how risky a particular car model is, you may want to get the ball rolling by checking out publicly available information on sites like:

 If this is the first time you’ve ever heard the term “salvage title,” it is a notification that’s tied to a car after it’s sustained major damage or it’s been declared (by an insurance company) a total loss—usually following a crash, fire, or flood.

 Although these vehicles sometimes are successfully rebuilt or repaired, they’re also sometimes poorly rebuilt or repaired.